 Hi guys, welcome to today’s blog on nursing orientation.

-In today’s blog, you’ll learn what nursing orientation is, the components, and tips for making the most out of an orientation program.
+After reading today’s blog, you’ll become well-versed on what nursing orientation is, the components, and tips for making the most out of an orientation program.

 Specifically, our discussion will center on: